tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 ## streams

+can be used when you need:

+- to defer processing until you need the data
+- to deal with large collections, big files or remote resources<br>
+  (when you don't need all the data at once or just cannot get all the data - like in case of remote resources)

-to get lazy behaviour when dealing with collections just replace `Enum` module with `Stream` one and call, say, `Enum.to_list` in the end:
+to get lazy behaviour when dealing with collections just replace `Enum` module with `Stream` one and call, say, `Enum.to_list/0` or `Enum.take/1` in the end:

 ```sh
 iex> [1, 2, 3, 4, 4] |> Enum.map(&(&1 * &1)) |> Enum.with_index